 Are you ready to delve into our brand new guide on another amazing supplement?
 This article is all about zinc, a trace element that’s essential to our health.
 Keep reading to figure out if you need to add a zinc supplement to your diet, in which quantity and how to avoid any undesirable side effects.

-Zinc helps the formation of new white blood cells, which in turns helps strengthen our defences.
-It is also known to give strength and vitality to hair, skin and nails.
-Some experts insist that as many as one in three people suffer from having low zinc levels, which then negatively affects their immune system, fertility and overall well-being.
+Zinc supports the formation of new white blood cells, thereby strengthening our natural defenses.
+It also provides strength and vitality to hair, nails and skin.
+According to some studies, as many as one in three people suffers from particularly low zinc levels, an issue that negatively impacts their immune system, fertility and general well-being.

 - 1 Key Facts

-- 2 Ranking: The best zinc supplements on the Canadian market
+- 2 Our Selection: The Best Zinc Supplements on the Canadian Market

-- 3.3 What is the recommended daily dose of zinc?
+- 3.3 What is the recommended zinc dosage?

-- 3.4 Which foods have high levels of zinc?
+- 3.4 Which foods are rich in zinc?

-- 3.5 What are the manifesting symptoms of a zinc deficiency?
+- 3.5 What are the signs of a zinc deficiency?

-- 3.8 What types of zinc supplements are there?
+- 3.8 What kinds of zinc supplements are available?

-- 3.11 Can I take zinc supplements if I am pregnant?
+- 3.11 Can I use zinc supplements while pregnant?

 - 5 Summary

 - Zinc is an essential trace element, and it’s the second most crucial following iron when it comes to maintaining optimal health conditions in your body.

 - Zinc deficiency is linked to a weak immune system that leaves individuals more prone to certain diseases ranging from the common cold to more serious pathologies like cancer.